jeet005/Spam-Ham-Detection/README.md

 # Spam-Ham-Detection
-This is basic Spam/Ham Detection using lexical analysis and NLTK Library.
+This is a basic Email Spam/Ham Detection using lexical analysis and NLTK Library.